 Section 58.
 Detention and release.

-(a) where the decree is for the payment of a sum of money exceeding one thousand rupees, for a period not exceeding three months, and
+(a) where the decree is for the payment of a sum of money exceeding five thousand rupees, for a period not exceeding three months, and,

-(b) where the decree is for the payment of a sum of money exceeding five hundred rupees, but not exceeding one thousand rupees, for a period not exceeding six weeks:
+(b) where the decree is for the payment of a sum of money exceeding two thousand rupees, but not exceeding five thousand rupees, for a period not exceeding six weeks:

 Provided that he shall be released from such detention before the expiration of the said period of detention-